 Thus unsupervised learning is attractive.

-A solution to automate unsupervised learning
+How to automate unsupervised learning?

 The following diagram (a) illustrated the simple contrastive learning technique to learn similar sentence embeddings in an unsupervised manner.